krissh6563-droid/CPwithPython/README.md

+# Python Programming
+* Python is a high-level, general-purpose programming language
+* It also support object oriented paradigm
+* Python is dynamically typed(interpreter assigns a type to all the variables at run-time.) and garbage-collected(Garbage collection is to release memory when the object is no longer in use. ).
+* Easy to use and write
+* Syntax are shorter than any other programming language

 # Data Structure with Python
 ## List
 * List is a Data Structure which is used to store multiple items in a single varialble